roly197/IJFtoOBS/README.md

 ## Overview image
 ![alt text](https://github.com/roly197/IJFtoOBS/blob/main/images/IJF2OBS.jpg)

+NOTE: the OBS server machine with the IJF2OBS interface has ip address 192.168.2.3.
+This is mandatory for the IJF scroeboard software to connect.

 ## IJF2OBS installation
 The IJF2 OBS interface is build in Python for easy readability and support.
 First thing to to is download and install the Python interpreter: